baboomerang/Graphing-Calculator-Project/README.md

   Originally, I built BCD Full-Adders in minecraft with redstone and mods.
 Once my computer couldn't run all demands of the game at that stage, I decided to build a computer through real-life hardware.
 However, I do not know enough Computer Engineering design to build a computer from pure logic chips.

-Building this calculator is indirectly the closest alternative I can do that brings a tangible product as soon as possible.
+Building this calculator is a closer alternative in that it can be made tangible sooner.

 ### Installation
 Prerequisite: Knowing how softwareSerial works and how to utilize the SPI pins on the ATTINY84-20PU, ATmega2560-16AU, and ATMEGA328P.
 It would take too long to explain the wiring for a USBTiny ISP.
-(Learn how to use this first on barebones AVR Chips first)
+(Learn how to use an ISP on some barebones AVR Chips first)
 1. Download and install Software-Serial, Bounce2, TinyCore, MiniCore, BigNumber, LEDFader, and MemoryFree Libraries listed below.
 2. Get a Sparkfun TinyAVR Programmer or any other compatible AVR programmer.
 3. Install the [*attiny84_keypad.ino*](../master/attiny84_keypad/attiny84_keypad.ino) onto an Atmel Attiny 84.